Salvation: Christianity

-Variant views on salvation are among the main fault lines dividing the various Christian denominations, both between Roman Catholicism and Protestantism and within Protestantism, notably in the Calvinist–Arminian debate, and the fault lines include conflicting definitions of depravity, predestination, atonement, but most pointedly justification.
+Variant views on salvation are among the main fault lines dividing the various Christian denominations: Roman Catholicism, Eastern Orthodoxy, and Protestantism.
+A few examples are found within Protestantism, notably in the Calvinist–Arminian debate, and between Roman Catholicism and Protestantism, notably when dealing with sola fide during the Protestant Reformation.
+The fault lines can include conflicting definitions of depravity, predestination, atonement, but most pointedly justification.

 Salvation, according to most denominations, is believed to be a process that begins when a person first becomes a Christian, continues through that person's life, and is completed when they stand before Christ in judgment.
 Therefore, according to Catholic apologist James Akin, the faithful Christian can say in faith and hope, "I have been saved; I am being saved; and I will be saved."

 Christian salvation concepts are varied and complicated by certain theological concepts, traditional beliefs, and dogmas.
 Scripture is subject to individual and ecclesiastical interpretations.
 While some of the differences are as widespread as Christianity itself, the overwhelming majority agrees that salvation is made possible by the work of Jesus Christ, the Son of God, dying on the cross.

 The purpose of salvation is debated, but in general most Christian theologians agree that God devised and implemented his plan of salvation because he loves them and regards human beings as his children.
-Since human existence on Earth is said to be "given to sin," salvation also has connotations that deal with the liberation of human beings from sin, and the suffering associated with the punishment of sin—i.e., "the wages of sin are death."
+Since human existence on Earth is said to be "given to sin," salvation also has connotations that deal with the liberation of human beings from sin, and the sufferings associated with the punishment of sin—i.e., "the wages of sin are death."

 Christians believe that salvation depends on the grace of God.
 Stagg writes that a fact assumed throughout the Bible is that humanity is in, "serious trouble from which we need deliverance….
 The fact of sin as the human predicament is implied in the mission of Jesus, and it is explicitly affirmed in that connection."
 By its nature, salvation must answer to the plight of humankind as it actually is.
-Each individual's plight as sinner is the result of a fatal choice involving the whole person in bondage, guilt, estrangement, and death.
+Each individual's plight as a sinner is the result of a fatal choice involving the whole person in bondage, guilt, estrangement, and death.
 Therefore, salvation must be concerned with the total person.
 "It must offer redemption from bondage, forgiveness for guilt, reconciliation for estrangement, renewal for the marred image of God."